greenpeace/TechLab-Pixel-Counter/README.md

 # TechLab Tracking Pixel

-Php version created by GPES - 1.
+<a href="https://github.com/greenpeace/gpes-multi-organizations-counter-api">Php version created by GPES</a> - 1.
 Osvalo's pixel code.
 It basically counts a pixel on the thank you page.

 Pros: Easy to implement across different digital marketing platforms.